 This set of recent lawsuits constitutes a corporate assault against the efforts of President Xiomara Castro's administration and the social struggles of the Honduran people to emerge from the aftermath of the 2009 coup d'état.
-Recently, former President Juan Orlando Hernandez (2014-2022) was sentenced to forty-fve years in prison in crimes related to drug traffcking and weapo the
+Recently, former President Juan Orlando Hernandez (2014-2022) was sentenced to forty-five years in prison in the Southern District of New York for crimes related to drug trafficking and weapons possession and use.